Mysteryem/Archipelago-ahit/worlds/lego_star_wars_tcs/docs/en_Lego Star Wars The Complete Saga.md

 The item is immediately added to your unlocked Extras/Characters/Stud count.
 A text display in-game may show what the received item was.

-Studs are added to your in-level studs if you are a Chapter in Free Play, otherwise the sutds are added directly to your save file's total accumulated Studs.
+Studs are added to your in-level studs if you are a Chapter in Free Play, otherwise the studs are added directly to your save file's total accumulated Studs.
 The received studs are multiplied by your maximum possible score multiplier and multiplied by a further 2x for characters with a Power Up active (double score zones do not affect received studs currently).

+Power Ups automatically activate while in a level where Power Ups are relevant.
+Additional Power Ups will queue up, but all queued Power Ups will be lost once the current game session ends.

 ## Can I play offline?

 No, a connection to the Archipelago server is required to receive items, even in a single-player multiworld.

 If the connection to the Archipelago server is lost temporarily, it is possible to continue playing.
-Any checked locations while disconnected will be sent once the connection is reestablished.
+Most checked locations while disconnected will be sent once the connection is reestablished.
+Some location types that are sent by performing actions that do not get recorded into save data require a connection to the Archipelago server while performing that action.

 ## Known Issues